Freedom for Online Auctions: Will McLemore and the Interstate Auction Association

 Like other forms of e-Commerce, online auctions are the exact sort of business that has exploded with the internet.
 Consumers, entrepreneurs, and clients alike have benefitted from an auction marketplace that entirely exists online, precisely because it a marketplace largely free from the burdens and costs associated with more traditional commerce.
 Tennessee especially was forward thinking because in 2006 it specifically exempted online auctions from needing to hold an auctioneer’s license.
-So it was a lurch backward in 2019 Tennessee suddenly made the decision to lurch backward an impose an auctioneer license on online auctions.
+In 2019, Tennessee suddenly made the decision to lurch backward and impose an auctioneer license requirement on online auctioneers.

 Will McLemore is exactly the sort of entrepreneur who made the most of the opportunities afforded by Tennessee’s formerly enlightened approach to the internet.
 In 2007, he started a new Tennessee business from the ground up: McLemore Auction Company.
 Since then, Will has successfully represented hundreds of clients on his website free from oversight and with little problem.
 Auctions are exactly the sort of business can be done more safely and conveniently online.
 This business is overwhelmingly moving in that direction and away from the traditional “bid calling” format at a physical location.
 Will was at the cutting edge.
 He now has a successful business where he employs multiple individuals, most of whom are not licensed.